Part 27: When Harry Met Riley

 I traveled across the mid-west and then returned to California.
 A year later I obtained a divorce.
 Within three yrs, I returned to NYC, where I was hired for a second time by Lou Levy (Leeds Music Corp.); and began a new career under the alias Dickson Hall.

 My father made a list of women he knew, romanced, engaged in affairs with, "plus those to whom I was legally wed" and sent it to me in the late 1980s after I kept nagging him to tell me who his other wives were.
-What he wrote, above, is from that list.
-He wrote that short paragraph in between Alix Taran (wife #3) and Jo Ann Sullivan, who went by the stage name Jo Graham. (see photo and resume at the end of this blog.)
+On the list are his first wife, second wife, Alix Taran (wife #3) and Jo Ann Sullivan, who went by the stage name Jo Graham. (see photo and resume at the end of this blog.)

 I talked with my half-sister Leslie (Jo and Riley's daughter) on a call yesterday, and she reminded me about a story her mother told, that Harry Belafonte had come to their New York apartment for dinner, and that he'd played his guitar and sang her a bedtime song.
 She was not yet two years old, and doesn't remember the night, but her mother, Jo, retold the story several times.